-The process is super easy to do - especially when compared to making peach jam.
+It is very easy to make fruit vinegar – especially when compared to making jam out of peaches.

 You will need the following: